 - The city regularly plants trees as a part of the neighborhood re-development programs.

-Hebert Arboretum is a living tree library located within one of Pittsfield's premier city resources, Springside Park.
+The Hebert Arboretum is a living tree library located within one of Pittsfield's premier city resources, Springside Park.
 Encompassing 231 acres within the city, the park is a unique sanctuary for plant and animal life.
-For more information, please visit the website (link above) or call 413-443-5348.
+For more information, please contact the city's open space program manager at 413.499.9344.